Ear Infections

 Frequent Respiratory and Sinus Infections

-Respiratory and sinus infections increase middle ear infection risk.
+Respiratory infections, sinus infections increase middle ear infection risk.
 Inflammation has the potential to obstruct the Eustachian tube, leading to fluid accumulation and the development of an ear infection.
 Seek medical attention if symptoms persist.

 Diagnosis and Treatment Options for Ear Infections